-Whilst La3amon would probably have known historical accounts of the Scandinavians like those of William of Malmesbury and Henry of Huntingdon, his more immediate source is the fanciful and anachronistic Scandinavians inserted by Geoffrey of Monmouth at key points in the Historia Regum Britanniae.
+source is the fanciful and anachronistic Scandinavians inserted by Geoffrey of Monmouth at key points in the Historia regum Britanniae.
 Geoffrey's Scandinavians are fictional, but his depiction of them probably reflects the same pool of twelfth-century attitudes and stereotypes we find in William of Malmesbury and Henry of Huntingdon.
-He appears to have conceived of the Scandinavian world as consisting of Iceland, Gotland, Orkney, Norway, and Denmark, which along with Ireland, formed the six neighbouring "islands" surrounding Britain.
-In the Historia, the Scandinavians are for the most part represented by Danes and Norwegians who accompany the Picts and Scots in attacking the Britons.
-The various Scandinavian peoples generally appear
+Like Henry of Huntingdon, Geoffrey had the patronage of Alexander, Bishop of Lincoln, and Diana Greenway has suggested that the bishop's support for both Celtic and Anglo-Saxon history stems from an interest in "cross-cultural understanding."43 Hence, it is possible that Geoffrey's choice to include the Scandinavians in his Historia is a response to the ethnic complexity of the territory under the auspices of the enormous bishopric of Lincoln.
+Geoffrey appears to have conceived of the Scandinavian world as consisting of Iceland, Gotland, Orkney, Norway, and Denmark, which along with Ireland, formed the six neighboring "islands" surrounding Britain.44 In the Historia, the Scandinavians are for the most part represented by Danes and Norwegians who accompany the Picts and Scots on expeditions against the Britons.45 The various Scandinavian peoples generally appear in passing references as mere foreign ravagers, largely undifferentiated from each other, or from the Picts, Scots, Irish, and occasionally Huns or Saxons.
+In this, Geoffrey's perspective on the Scandinavians was probably colored by his focus on the Britons and by his own orientation towards the Celtic world to the west, where Norwegian mercenary activity and colonization of uninhabited islands continued into the twelfth century.46